bcgov/ols-router/rpng-2.0-release-notes.md

    * tf – historic traffic congestion; disabled by default; <b>uses dummy data so is only suitable for demos</b>
    * ev – road events; disabled by default; <b>uses dummy data so is only suitable for demos</b>

-   The default value enable is gdf,ldf,tr,xc,tc
+   The default value of enable is gdf,ldf,tr,xc,tc

 6. The disable parameter is now deprecated.
 Use the enable parameter instead.